dearing/go-live-reload/README.md

 # go-live-reload

-(alpha) go tool to build and run continuously
+go tool to build and run continuously

->[!CAUTION]
->this software is fresh out of oven, so buyer beware! (but I'm already using it myself)

 ---
 ## global install